MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_material_design_three_themes.md

 }
 ```

-These properties should come from the [`ColorScheme`](https://api.flutter.dev/flutter/material/ColorScheme-class.html) unless you explicitly override the color at the theme level.
+You should try to utilize the `ColorScheme` colors because if you get these right, your app will automatically adhere to the Material Design guidelines and have a coherent color scheme.
+However you can also override the colors for the specific widget at the theme level.
+This can be a shortcut to finding the `ColorScheme` default color but it means you are only changing the color for a given widget.
+Widgets that should have the same colors according to Material Design 3 may end up with different colors.

 #### Override Default Colors

 In Material Design 3, [`ElevatedButton`](https://api.flutter.dev/flutter/material/ElevatedButton-class.html), [`OutlinedButton`](https://api.flutter.dev/flutter/material/OutlinedButton-class.html), and [`TextButton`](https://api.flutter.dev/flutter/material/TextButton-class.html) all use the `ColorScheme` to derive their default colors.
-However, you should understand that you can override the default colors for these widgets by setting the `style` property of the specific button, by overriding `buttonStyle` in the `ThemeData` object, or by overriding the button's type's specific style.
+However, you can override the default colors for these widgets by setting the `style` property of the specific button, or by overriding the button's type's specific style.

 For example, you can override the background color for `ElevatedButton` only like this.
 Note that we need to convert the color to a [`MaterialStateProperty<Color?>`](https://api.flutter.dev/flutter/material/MaterialStateProperty-class.html).
 This is because the background color can change depending on the state of the button.
 This example makes the button red in any state.